Coronavirus and Heart Conditions

 Getting Help for Heart Attacks and Strokes

-Outcomes for both a heart attack or a stroke are heavily tied to how quickly care is received, so do not be afraid to go to the hospital if you experience symptoms of either condition.
-Hospitals are still safe places to go for care.
+Outcomes of heart attack and stroke greatly depend on how quickly care is administered, so do not hesitate to go to the hospital if you experience symptoms.

 Symptoms of heart attack can include: